KavyaSingla244/Stock-market-Project/README.md

 ## How to Compile and Run

-This project is buit using 'make'.
+This project is built using 'make'.

-1. **Clone the respiratory:**
+1. **Clone the repository:**
    git clone [https://github.com/KavyaSingla244/Stock-market-Project.git](https://github.com/KavyaSingla244/Stock-market-Project.git)
-     cd Stock-market-Project
+     cd stock-market-Project

 2. **Compile the program:**
     make